dhighe/jenkins_react_test/README.md

-02/28/2020 13:42 Update to Readme, testing Jenkinsfile running scripts and logging 02/28/2020 18:05 Updated permissions on shell script 03/02/2020 10:55 Random test to start the day
+02/28/2020 13:42 Update to Readme, testing Jenkinsfile running scripts and logging 02/28/2020 18:05 Updated permissions on shell script 03/02/2020 10:55 Random test to start the day 03/02/2020 14:06 Updating log to be picked up by Jenkins.
+Updating Jenkinsfile alone is not being detected by Jenkins